Eveline Crone appointed member of the American National Academy of Sciences

 Section Psychological and Cognitive Sciences

-The NAS is committed to advancing science in America, advising politicians in the United States on issues where scientific insights are essential and conducting independent studies.
-Its members are divided into 31 disciplinary sections.
-Crone joins the section of Psychological and Cognitive Sciences.
+The NAS is committed to advancing science in America, advising United States policymakers on issues where scientific insights are important, and conducting independent studies.
+Members are divided across 31 disciplinary sections.
+Crone joins the Section of Psychological and Cognitive Sciences.
+As an editorial board member of the Proceedings of the National Academy of Sciences (PNAS), she contributes to the academy's journal.

-Crone is one of the two new Dutch members.
-The other elected member is professor of virology Marion Koopmans.
-She is also affiliated with Erasmus University.
-'This makes it extra fun for me.
-It is very special to experience this together.'
+The official inauguration ceremony recently took place in Washington, D.C.
+Crone is one of two newly elected Dutch members.
+The other elected member is Professor of Virology Marion Koopmans, who is also affiliated with Erasmus University.
+'That makes it extra special for me.
+It is truly remarkable to be able to experience this together.'

 Professor